At least 37 dead in attack on Canadian mining convoy in Burkina Faso | DW | 06.11.2019

 Read more: Attacks in Burkina Faso — a simmering Islamist conflict

+Until the Wednesday ambush, the country's deadliest attack had occurred at a hotel in the capital Ouagadougou in January 2016.
+Jihadists killed 30 people, half of them foreign nationals.

-The country is among the world's poorest nations, with poorly equipped security forces and a fragile political system.
+The country is among the world's poorest nations, with poorly equipped security forces and a fragile political system that have been unable to rein in the violence.

 kp/se (AFP, dpa, Reuters)